yan-zaretskiy/PartStacker/docs/building/macos.md

 ## Ensure the code is up to date

-If you already had the code downloaded from before, open Windows PowerShell, navigate to the PartStacker directory, and type the following commands one at a time
+If you already had the code downloaded from before, open Terminal, navigate to the PartStacker directory, and type the following commands one at a time

 ```
 git checkout main